BlackRookSoftware/Small-Jetty/README.md

 ### Introduction

-This library contains classes for J2EE application creation and management.
+This library enables using Jetty as the server for Small applications.

 ### Why?